End the cruel practice of feline declawing

 Declawing a cat is the surgical amputation of the first toe bone on every toe of a cat’s front paws.
 The surgery is incredibly painful, and many cats develop long-term physical and behavioral problems after the trauma of this procedure.
 Some of the most common issues declawed cats have are biting and not using the litter box.

+Aster Arrives at our Reno Shelter in dire need of medical care.
 We have seen firsthand the negative effects of declawing on cats as many of these cats end up getting surrendered to local shelters like us.
 We currently have a cat in our care, Aster, who was surrendered due to behavior issues.
 Upon an exam by our clinic, our vet discovered his declaw procedure had been botched leaving him with painful bone fragments in his paws and his nails re-growing through his skin.
-He will require another painful and complicated surgery to fix his paws and rehabilitation to help give him a chance at a normal quality of life in his new home.
+He required another painful and complicated surgery to fix his paws and rehabilitation to help give him a chance at a normal quality of life in his new home.